LearnWeb3DAO/Access-Private-Data/README.md

 ## What does `private` mean?

-Function (and variable) visibility modifiers only affect the visisbility of the function - and do not prevent access to their values.
+Function (and variable) visibility modifiers only affect the visibility of the function - and do not prevent access to their values.
 We know that `public` functions are those which can be called both externally by users and smart contracts, and also by the smart contract itself.

 Similarly, `internal` functions are those which can only be called by the smart contract itself, and outside users and smart contracts cannot call those functions. `external` functions are the opposite, where they can only be called by external users and smart contracts, but not the smart contract that has the function itself.